 In case of a genuine emergency, students should not hesitate to use the Education Mobile or any other source of communication if they are unable to contact family and need assistance on their way to or from class.

 These are often open to internal students and external candidates.
 There may be restrictions.
-Registration on the ABOP Youth Theatre Programme does not guarantee acceptance on holiday courses or principal roles.
+Registration on the ABOP Young Actors Programme does not guarantee acceptance on holiday courses or principal roles.
 All candidates will be expected to audition.
-Fee discounts may be offered for ABOP Youth Theatre students.

 Admission is by audition /invitation only.

-It is important that parents and students appreciate that being involved in the elite company is a privilege and brings with it group responsibility.
+It is important that parents and students appreciate that being involved in ‘SO Theatre Company’ is a privilege and brings with it group responsibility.
 Members must be thoroughly committed and of the correct temperament if offered a place or cast.
-Consistency must be maintained to ensure rehearsals and workshops can run smoothly on a week to week basis, and performances are presented to a high standard.
+Consistency must be maintained to ensure company rehearsals can run smoothly on a week to week basis, and performances are presented to a high standard.
 A lack of commitment can disrupt rehearsals, and can impact upon the other member’s involvement.
-Members are expected to remain in the company for at least twelve months.
-However, members may be excluded by staff at the end of a term/project should their work not meet the necessary standard required.
-Staff must be informed of late arrivals and absences immediately and ALL holiday dates must be shared with staff at the time of booking or as they occur.

 Parents must also be aware of their commitment required when young people become members of the company.
 All members of the company will at times be required to meet with the Press, Sponsors, Patrons, fundraise and market their shows.
 Parental support and involvement for under 18's, is very important.